 33: The square in this lozenge composition has the same proportions as the canvas and the relationship between the two appears more balanced than in 32.
 Once again, the four lines show a progressive increase in thickness as we move clockwise from the vertical on the right.
 The increase in the thickness of the lines can be seen as the vertical incorporating a slight horizontal expansion or conversely as the horizontal growing thicker in response to barely perceptible vertical pressure.
 For a fraction of a second, the space of the lines is simultaneously vertical and horizontal, i.e. a synthesis of the opposite directions.
 From this point of view the lines seem to transform into embryonic planes.
 We actually talk about a square that we do not really see in full since the lines never meet inside the canvas.
 In point of fact each line could well continue on its own towards infinite space without being really concerned to relate with the opposite lines as to give birth to a square proportion.

-Our mind translates infinite space (the uninterrupted lines) into a presumed finite space (a square form); four different elements (their variable thickness) hint at probable square unit which is, however, beyond our field of vision.
+Our mind translates infinite space (the uninterrupted lines) into a presumed finite space (a square form).
+An albeit reduced multiplicity (each line presents a different thickness) hints at a probable unity (the square) which is. however, beyond our field of vision.
 Doesn't an invisible unity bring to our mind what some call God while others try to investigate and eventually explain through a rational never ending process named science?

 The more important innovation is obviously the fact that, for the first time, the lines are no longer black but yellow.
 The field is uniformly white and the yellow shape almost appears to be born out of the white rather than in opposition to it, as in the case of the black.
 Yellow is an intermediate value between black and white, sufficiently dark to be differentiated from white but, at the same time, not so radically opposite as black.
 The opposite values now seem communicate and achieve unitary expression in terms both of form and of color, with horizontal and vertical simultaneously present for an instant in every line and the synthesis of black and white in an intermediate color, which yellow appears to constitute in this case.
 On observing this square and contemplating the differing thickness of the lines, we are faced with a unity undergoing transformation from one side to the other; a synthesis that already appears comparatively manifold in itself.
 We perceive a unity that tends to become rather than to be.
 It endures but changes at the same time; a square that is open, dynamic, asymmetric, and entirely expressed by color.
 This composition goes to the heart of the problem: to show the manifold in unitary form; to open up unity, i.e. the postulate of consciousness, to the changing aspect of the natural universe and existence in time but without losing sight of it.
+Open up to the Natural without losing the Spiritual.

-With the canvases of the late 1920's and above all this lozenge of 1933 (33), the artist appears to have given material expression to an idea that had guided him, canvas after canvas, for roughly twenty years of work, namely to express the multiple in unitary form and endow it with the stability required by consciousness without, however, causing it to atrophy in overly rigid and constant geometric forms.
+With the canvases of the late 1920's and above all with this lozenge of 1933 (PLATE 3 - 33), Mondrian appears to have given material expression to an idea that had guided him, canvas after canvas, for roughly twenty years of work, namely to express the multiple in unitary form and endow it with the stability required by consciousness without, however, causing it to atrophy in overly rigid and constant geometric forms.
 The artist felt for a moment that he had achieved his objective with a square undergoing transformation while remaining relatively stable.